idowolf/image-tagging/README.md

     - Remember to update `backend/.env` if you do not use port 3000 or localhost.

+8. **Remember to set .env files**

+    - Adjust both `frontend/.env` and `backend/.env` so that all communications are performed correctly.

+## Notes

+    - Google sign-in will not work for you as the project on Google Cloud Console only has one test user, which is mine.
+Either contact me to add your email as a test user, or create a new Google Cloud project and create OAuth 2.0 Client ID for it, then update the .env files appropriately, or ignore the feature for now.

+    -

 ## Additional Information

 For more detailed information on each part of the application, refer to the respective directories and files in the project repository.